Philippe de Lorraine-Armagnac, dit le Chevalier de Lorraine

 While Dangeau writes „He died suddenly in his own house, playing at ombre, as many of his family had done, and was regretted by no person except Mdlle. de Lillebonne, to whom he was believed to have been privately married.“

 Philippe had indeed lost most of his fortune as well as tapestries and expensive furniture from his apartments in the last years of his life, but their is no evidence that he actually married.

 The place of his grave is not known anymore.
 It might have been destroyed during the Revolution.

-(This is a work in progress and is/will be updated from time to time. (last update October 7, 2016) It is based on the research I have done out of personal interest for the life of the Chevalier and due to him being connected so closely to that of Monsieur and his wives, there is plenty of talk of them as well.
+This is a work in progress and is/will be updated from time to time. (last update October 7, 2016) It is based on the research I have done out of personal interest for the life of the Chevalier and due to him being connected so closely to that of Monsieur and his wives, there is plenty of talk of them as well.
 Whenever I find something new, I will make sure to add it.
 Hours of research were put into this and I provide it to the public for free.
 (At some point it will be put into book form).
-This article, with nearly 20k words, is the most precise article that you will find on the internet about the Chevalier.
+This article, at nearly 20k words, is the most precise article that you will find on the internet about the Chevalier.
 So, please ask for permission if you intend to use it for anything.
-It is only polite.)
+It is only polite.

 References; letters of Madame de Sévigné, letters of Liselotte von der Pfalz; memoirs of Saint-Simon, Dangeau, Primi Visconti, Marie and Hortense Mancini; Nancy Nichols Barker- Brother to the Sun King; Bibliothèque nationale de France; Dirk Van der Cruysse- Madame sein ist ein elendes Handwerk; Sylvia Jurewitz-Freischmidt – Galantes Versailles; Jonathan Spangler- The Society of Princes;